 Capitol Campus Utility Renewal Plan – 15th Avenue Water Main

-A new water main was installed along 15th Avenue and Water Street.
-This waterline connects to the Olympia city water system, and increases available fire flow and water pressure in historic buildings.
+New water main was installed along 15th Avenue and Water Street.
+This waterline connects to the Olympia city water system and increases available fire flow and water pressure in historic buildings.

 Legislative Building Exterior Preservation Cleaning (2017-19 Dome Cleaning)

 Cleaning and masonry repairs to the Legislative Building’s dome and the building’s exterior above the plaza level.